pkscanvas/RoundTable/README.md

 ### Step 2: Install RoundTable
 1. **Download RoundTable:** Choose the correct version of the application for your operating system (Windows or macOS).
 2. **Initial Setup:** Launch the application.
-The first startup might take a minute.
+On mac the first startup might take a minute.
+And you might have to whitelist the application from 'Privacy & Security' settings

 ### Step 3: Organize Your Data
 1. **Locate the Data Folder:** Upon startup, a dialog box will display the path to place your datasets.
 Typically, this is `round-table-datasets` in the user directory.